yliyanage/Accident-Detection/pages/data_collect.md

   - Duration of the accident
   - Accident location

-Note that to handle missing samples, we have used a liner-interpolation filter.

 # Data Processing and Visualizing

+During data processing, we utilize a liner interpolation filter to handle missing samples.
 The below figure shows speed data from an accident reported on absolute postmile (Abs PM) 13.6 at 2:44pm on January 1st, 2020.

 ![Sample Acc](../images/sample_acc.png)